 The sign is seen best with MR arthrography on the coronal view, and is considered by some, a very specific sign for an ante...

-Double contour cartilage line is a sign in ultrasonography of the gout arthropathy which is characterised by an echogenic line on the outer surface of the joint cartilage parallel to the subchondral bone secondary to deposition of monosodium urate crystals on the surface of hyaline articular car...
+Double contour cartilage line is a sign in ultrasonography of the gout arthropathy which is characterized by an echogenic line on the outer surface of the joint cartilage parallel to the subchondral bone secondary to deposition of monosodium urate crystals on the surface of hyaline articular car...